Mottelz/SeabearBot/README.md

 # SeabearBot
 A simple twitter bot built with NodeJS, rita, and twit.
-Deployed on Heroku.
+Originally deployed on Heroku.
+Currently inactive.